bilalk/LearnTSDuck/README.md

 usr/pwd = admin/admin123

 2- goto zaktest folder.
-Run the below commands for all the scenarios (scenario1, scenario2, sccenario3)
+Run the below commands for all the scenarios.
+Change the scenario_name to (scenario1, scenario2, sccenario3) and test_file_name to the cpp file of that scenario.

 cd scenario_name